 So, what does the body need to thrive and perform at its best under stress?
-Here we take you through the basics in a simple sports nutrition for beginners guide and provide examples of what an athlete’s diet should be for sports and exercise.
+Here, we take you through the basics of a simple cycling nutrition for beginners guide and provide examples of what an athlete’s diet should be for sports and exercise.

 Macronutrients are the big players for big performance.
-There’s likely no sports performer alive, or any person actually, who hasn’t heard these words before: protein, carbohydrates and fat.
-These are often referred to as macronutrients and are hugely significant to an athlete’s diet and performance.
+There’s likely no sports performer alive, or any person for that matter, who hasn’t heard these words before: protein, carbohydrates, and fat.
+Macronutrients are hugely important to an athlete’s diet and performance.
 However, there may be quite a few who don’t actually understand the science behind their importance and how they affect your sports performance.
-Here we run through them individually.

-Protein is composed of amino acids.
+Protein is made up of amino acids.
 There are two types of amino acids: essential and non-essential.
-Non-essential amino acids are created naturally by the body and therefore you don’t need to eat anything.
-However, essential amino acids are only collected from your diet.
-Together they create protein and thus muscle.
+Non-essential amino acids are created naturally by the body, and therefore you don’t need to eat anything to get these.
+However, essential amino acids can only be obtained from your diet.
+Together, they create protein and, thus, muscle.

-Having a protein-poor diet is going to affect your performance and your recovery in an unwanted fashion.
+A protein-poor diet is going to affect your performance and your recovery in an unwanted fashion.
 So where do you get high-quality protein from?

 What are Carbohydrates?

 Carbohydrates or ‘carbs’ are your primary energy source.
 In other words, carbohydrates are petrol.
-Much like a car, your body runs on carbs and without them you won’t be getting out the driveway.
-If you’re planning on doing any sporting event well, you need a full tank.
+Much like a car, your body runs on carbs and without them, you won’t be getting out of the driveway.
+If you’re planning on doing any endurance sporting event, well, you need a full tank.

 Carbohydrates are digested and broken down into glucose.
-Glucose is basically a simple sugar which provides all your energy needs.
-It is essential also for brain functions which is why when you have low glucose levels you may get ‘hangry’.
+Glucose is essentially a simple sugar that provides all your energy needs.
+It’s also essential for brain function, which is why when you have low glucose levels, you may get ‘hangry’.

 But be warned, some sources of carbohydrates are difficult to break down.
-If consumed at the wrong time they can actually create problems rather than benefits to your performance.
+If consumed at the wrong time, they can actually create problems rather than benefit your performance.

 There are simple carbohydrates and complex carbohydrates.
-Simple carbs can be broken down and transformed into glucose quickly - ideal for ‘on-the-go’ boosts of energy.
+Simple carbs can be broken down and converted into glucose quickly — ideal for ‘on-the-go’ boosts of energy.
 Conversely, complex carbs take longer to break down and shouldn’t be taken during exercise or an event, but rather a good amount of time prior.
-Taken at the incorrect time may, and probably will, lead to GI (Gastrointestinal) tract issues which are not very comfortable and will limit your performance.
-The last thing you want during a match or an endurance race is to feel bloated and tired as your body tries to digest as well as perform.
+Taken at the incorrect time may, and probably will, lead to GI (Gastrointestinal) tract issues, which are not very comfortable and will limit your performance.
+The last thing you want during an endurance race is to feel bloated and tired as your body tries to digest as well as perform.
+Not fun!

 What are some simple carbohydrates?